Common Purpose is Sinister and Evil. The Proof • Bruce On Politics

 Being a secret society, like the mafia and the freemasons, it is difficult to get to the truth about Common Purpose.
-So when they are brainwashing 13 year old children on their Your Turn courses they don’t say that their ulterior motive is Cultural Marxist Social Engineering.
+So when they are brainwashing 13 year old children on their Your Turn courses they don’t say that their ulterior motive is Cultural Marxist Social Engineering and a Post Democratic society.
 But it is.
 Their use of Chatham House Rules is an obvious smokescreen and the reluctance of all British institutions to respond to Freedom of Information requests about Common Purpose show firstly how embedded it is and secondly that they know they have something to hide.

 The obvious first sources are Wikipedia (here) and the BBC (here) which are written by Common Purpose themselves so tell you what they want you to think, not what the truth is.
 But, apparently, they have 125 staff, are based in London, operate in more than 100 countries, operate at 50 locations in the UK and apparently have 12,000 people (useful idiots) under training at any one time.
 What they don’t tell you is that in addition to the charity they have a number of limited companies in the UK and presumably more overseas.
 A bit like an octopus.